-- In the initial 5 year funding period for this project, the entire sample size was enrolled. - The second 5 years of funding provided at least 3 years of follow up for the entire sample. - The third 5 year cycle will permit 10 year follow-up of all of the original 242 participants (and up to 15 years follow-up for the earliest enrollees), and 8 to 10 year follow-up on n=38 additional sleeve gastrectomy participants that will be recruited in 2017-2018 described below in Aim 1c. - Participants who enrolled in the earliest years of the study will also participate in cohort maintenance activities beyond their 10 years of complete study data collection.
-Continued retention measures (described below in section 5.G. and minimal self-report data collection will occur by way of telephone (or electronic) communication for participants who are 11-15 years postoperative during the 2016-2022 funding period.
+• In the initial 5-year funding period for this project, the entire sample size was enrolled.

+- The second 5 years of funding provided at least 3 years of follow up for the entire sample. - The third 5-year cycle will permit 10 year follow-up of all of the original 242 participants (and up to 15 years follow-up for the earliest enrollees), and 8 to 10 year follow-up on n=38 additional sleeve gastrectomy participants that will be recruited in 2017-2018 described below in Aim 1c. - Participants who enrolled in the earliest years of the study will also participate in cohort maintenance activities beyond their 10 years of complete study data collection.
+Continued retention measures (described below in section 5.G. and minimal self-report data collection will occur by way of telephone (or electronic) communication for participants who are 11-14 years postoperative during the 2016-2022 funding period. - Participants will be asked to complete a final data and specimen collection (for laboratory analyses) for the 15-year study visit.
+This will finalize 15-year outcomes and study completion.